Course Site Availability

 • Ensuring the course is in a ready state for students.
 For online courses managed by CITL this includes:

-• Ensuring all course changes are complete: changes in curriculum, textbook lists, setup of Brightspace and external tools, etc.;
+• Ensuring all course changes are complete (changes in curriculum, textbook lists, setup of Brightspace and external tools, etc.).

 • Notifying CITL course maintenance staff.

-• Changing the course site start and/or end date;
+• Changing the course site start and/or end date.

-• Notifying students;
+• Notifying students.

 • Obtaining copyright clearance for the required duration.

-Extended access dates should be communicated to students at regular intervals prior to and during the extended access period.
-A notice should be posted in the Announcements tool within the Brightspace course site.
-In addition, it is recommended that instructors use the Email Class List function in Memorial Self Service as students may not yet be accessing Brightspace during the extended access period.
+• It is also recommended that instructors use the Email Class List function in Memorial Self Service as students may not yet be accessing Brightspace during the extended access period.

 We recommend that course syllabi reflect the standard semester duration, and existing academic regulations apply to courses with an extended access period.
 Students shall not be required to access course sites during the extended period, or be disadvantaged if they do not access the course site before or after the official start or end date respectively.